niekraaijmakers/python-antipattern-example/QUICK_START.md

 ### Intermediate Level:

 5. Read `GOOD_VS_BAD.md` for proper solutions
-6. Try the SQL injection demos from `SQL_INJECTION_DEMO.md`
-7. Pick one page and plan how you'd refactor it
+6. Pick one page and plan how you'd refactor it
-8. Write a code review document
+7. Write a code review document

 ### Advanced Level: